kbo-data-portal/api-server/README.md

 ## Structure
 - `fetcher/`
-Responsible for database queries and data processing.
+    - Responsible for database queries and data processing.
 Keeps data logic separate from routing.
 - `routes/`
-Defines API endpoints and web routes, divided into:
+    - Defines API endpoints and web routes, divided into
         - `/web` for the web interface (charts, tables, visualizations)
         - `/chatbot` for Kakao chatbot APIs (game schedule, predictions)
 - `static/`
-Contains CSS, JavaScript, images, and other static assets for the web frontend.
+    - Contains CSS, JavaScript, images, and other static assets for the web frontend.
 - `templates/`
-Holds HTML templates for rendering the web pages.
+    - Holds HTML templates for rendering the web pages.

 ## License
 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.